 You'll need to do this separately - once for each object over each eye.

 First, you need to create a patch representing the rotation properties of 4 meshes that make up this part of the eye.
 They're each listed under a different object in the Scene Panel.
 Expand the objects and any null objects underneath them to find the mesh.

 When you find the mesh, select them.
 You can select all the mesh at the same time by holding down command on your keyboard.

 In the Inspector, click the arrow next to Rotation to add the patches to your project.

 Here’s how this part of the graph will look:

-Before this part of the graph is complete, we need to edit the values in the Transition patch, to set how the animation will move.
+Before this part of the graph is complete we need to edit the values in the Transition patch.
+This will set how the animation will move.
 Change:

 Here’s how the Transition patch should look:

 We’re basically going to do the same thing for the left eye.